day8/re-frame/docs/on-dynamics.md

 there is specific behaviour/computation, and each of them is sufficiently isolated from the others that it can be understood and analysed independently.
 You can comfortably "zoom in" to understand each part, ignoring the rest.

-The re-frame docs don't formally talk about FSMs and, instead, present it as a "data flow" which causes transitions from one state to another.
+The re-frame docs don't formally talk about FSMs and, instead, presents it as a "data flow" which causes transitions from one state to another.
 But the dominos are like a simple FSM "in nature".
 And, consequently, each event is processed using a simple kind of computation, making it easy to simulate in your head.